 For example, the World Federation of Advertisers (WFA) has issued guidance on how brands can remove harmful content from paid media support.

 European Digital Media Observatory (EDMO) has launched a task force that tracks harmful disinformation about Ukraine.
-They collect evidence base for adtech companies to effectively defund disinformation and reduce its harm.
+They collect evidence base for adtech companies to defund disinformation and reduce its harm effectively.

 For adtech companies, this global trend represents the opportunity to showcase leadership and be proactive in fighting disinformation and hate speech.